Han dynasty: Marriage, gender, and kinship

 Apart from the passing of noble titles or ranks, inheritance practices did not involve primogeniture; each son received an equal share of the family property.
 Unlike the practice in later dynasties, the father usually sent his adult married sons away with their portions of the family fortune.
-Daughters received a portion of the family fortune through their marriage dowries, though this was usually much less than the shares of sons.
+Daughters received a portion of the family fortune through their dowries, though this was usually much less than the shares of sons.
 A different distribution of the remainder could be specified in a will, but it is unclear how common this was.

 Women were expected to obey the will of their father, then their husband, and then their adult son in old age.
 However, it is known from contemporary sources that there were many deviations to this rule, especially in regard to mothers over their sons, and empresses who ordered around and openly humiliated their fathers and brothers.
-Women were exempt from the annual corvée labor duties, but often engaged in a range of income-earning occupations aside from their domestic chores of cooking and cleaning.
+Women were exempt from the annual corvée labour duties, but often engaged in a range of income-earning occupations aside from their domestic chores of cooking and cleaning.

 The most common occupation for women was weaving clothes for the family, for sale at market, or for large textile enterprises that employed hundreds of women.
 Other women helped on their brothers' farms or became singers, dancers, sorceresses, respected medical physicians, and successful merchants who could afford their own silk clothes.
 Some women formed spinning collectives, aggregating the resources of several different families.

 Education, literature, and philosophy

-The early Western Han court simultaneously accepted the philosophical teachings of Legalism, Huang-Lao Daoism, and Confucianism in making state decisions and shaping government policy.
+The early Western Han court simultaneously accepted the philosophical teachings of Legalism, Huang-Lao Taoism, and Confucianism in making state decisions and shaping government policy.
 However, the Han court under Emperor Wu gave Confucianism exclusive patronage.
-He abolished all academic chairs or erudites (bóshì 博士) not dealing with the Confucian Five Classics in 136 BCE and encouraged nominees for office to receive a Confucian-based education at the Imperial University that he established in 124 BCE.
+In 136 BC, he abolished all academic chairs not concerned with the Five Classics, and in 124 BC he established the Imperial University, at which he encouraged nominees for office to receive a Confucian education.

-Unlike the original ideology espoused by Confucius, or Kongzi (551–479 BCE), Han Confucianism in Emperor Wu's reign was the creation of Dong Zhongshu (179–104 BCE).
+Unlike the original ideology espoused by Confucius (551–479 BC), Han Confucianism in Emperor Wu's reign was the creation of Dong Zhongshu (179–104 BC).
 Dong was a scholar and minor official who aggregated the ethical Confucian ideas of ritual, filial piety, and harmonious relationships with five phases and yin-yang cosmologies.
-Much to the interest of the ruler, Dong's synthesis justified the imperial system of government within the natural order of the universe.
+Dong's synthesis justified the imperial system of government within the natural order of the universe.

-The Imperial University grew in importance as the student body grew to over 30,000 by the 2nd century CE.
+The Imperial University grew in importance as the student body grew to over 30,000 by the 2nd century AD.
 A Confucian-based education was also made available at commandery-level schools and private schools opened in small towns, where teachers earned respectable incomes from tuition payments.
 Schools were established in far southern regions where standard Chinese texts were used to assimilate the local populace.